5 Common Pitfalls of First Time Art Collectors (And What to Do Instead)

 The good news?
 Collecting art doesn’t need to be complicated.
 By knowing what to avoid, you can focus on choosing art you love and building a collection that feels personal, soulful, and right for your space.

 Many new collectors think they need to buy what’s “in” or what critics recommend.
-But art isn’t about trends or prestige, it’s about resonance.
+But personal, soulful art isn’t about trends or prestige, but about resonance.
+You don’t need to research art genres, art critique dissertations or feel you have to keep up with fine art jargon.

 Avoid it by: Trusting your intuition.
 Choose paintings you connect with on an emotional or spiritual level, not what others say you “should” like.